PrusWielki/graphs-maximal-clique/README.md

 # TODO
 - [x] Write data parsing from file in agreed format.
+- [ ] Prepare some example data (reasonable amount).
+Preferably with known answers to cross-check.
 - [ ] Write a function to find a product of matrices.
 - [ ] Write a function to find maximal cliques of matrices (Bronn Kerbosch probably).